meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 Your `siteMetadata` object will need the following properties:

-- `title` - The name of your site
+- `title` - The name of your site.
-- `siteUrl` - The URL where your site will be hosted once it's deployed
+- `siteUrl` - The URL where your site will be hosted once it's deployed.
-- `description` - A short sentence describing the purpose of your site
+- `description` - A short sentence describing the purpose of your site.

 This data will be added to the `<channel>` element in your RSS feed.